Pitch Perfect 3

 Pitch Perfect 3 is a 2017 American musical comedy film directed by Trish Sie and written by Kay Cannon and Mike White.
-A sequel to Pitch Perfect 2 (2015) and the third and final installment in the Pitch Perfect franchise, the film features Anna Kendrick, Rebel Wilson, Hailee Steinfeld, Brittany Snow, Anna Camp, Hana Mae Lee, Ester Dean, Chrissie Fit, Alexis Knapp, Kelly Jakle, Shelley Regner, John Michael Higgins, and Elizabeth Banks all reprising their roles from previous installments, and they are joined by John Lithgow, DJ Khaled, Ruby Rose, Matt Lanter, and Guy Burnet.
+It serves as the sequel to Pitch Perfect 2 (2015), and the third and final installment in the Pitch Perfect trilogy.
+Anna Kendrick, Rebel Wilson, Hailee Steinfeld, Brittany Snow, Anna Camp, Hana Mae Lee, Ester Dean, Chrissie Fit, Alexis Knapp, Kelly Jakle, Shelley Regner, John Michael Higgins, and Elizabeth Banks reprising their roles from previous installments, joined by John Lithgow, DJ Khaled, Ruby Rose, Matt Lanter, and Guy Burnet.
 The film follows the Bellas, now graduated from college, reuniting for one final performance together during an overseas USO tour.

 Principal photography on the film began in January 2017 in Atlanta, Georgia, and ended in April 2017.
-The film was released in the United States on December 22, 2017, received negative reviews from critics (unlike its predecessors) and grossed $185 million worldwide against its $45 million budget.
+The film was released in the United States on December 22, 2017, and received mixed to unfavorable reviews from critics, who deemed it inferior to its predecessors, but ultimately grossed $185 million worldwide against its $45 million budget.
 It became the second-highest grossing musical comedy film of all time, behind its predecessor.